 There is no need for any tools, Swiss Army knives, pocket knives, etc. Please leave all articles of this nature at home.
 If anyone chooses to bring anything to camp that might be included in this category, this item will be taken and the camper will not be allowed to return to camp in future years.
 If any damage is done with said article, then the camper will be sent home immediately.

-Dress appropriately for camp and please remember that we are at camp and not at the beach.
-We have a dress code and we expect every camper to adhere to it.
-We'll send campers to change clothes if any of the following are worn: very short mini-skirts, tops that are low-cut, clothes that are see-through, clothes with large cut-outs, and garments that reveal the midriff.
+Dress appropriately for a music camp.
+We do have a dress code and we expect every camper to adhere to it.
+We'll send campers - male or female - to change clothes if any of the following are worn: very short mini-skirts, tops that are low-cut, clothes that are see-through, clothes with large cut-outs, and garments that reveal the midriff.
 Pants that are worn so low as to expose undergarments are also not acceptable.
 Shorts that are too short or tiny are not acceptable.
 Use common sense.
 Parents - help us out and please supervise what's being brought to camp.
 If your child runs out of acceptable clothing, we will provide a neutral t-shirt or sweatpants for him/her to wear.
+What are good choices for a music camp?
+T-shirts and shorts

 No foul language, hazing, or bullying will be tolerated.